simonw/til/python/build-official-docs.md

     $ cd cpython/Doc

-To get a virtual environment with Sphinx and other required tools, run this:
+To get a virtual environment with Sphinx and other required tools, run `make venv` like this:

     $ make venv
     python3 -m venv ./venv